Heaven on Earth (Belinda Carlisle album): Singles

 The first single released, "Heaven Is a Place on Earth", reached the number one position throughout the world.
 The second single released was "I Get Weak", written by Diane Warren.
 "I Get Weak" reached the number two spot in the US and garnered a top 10 placing in Canada and the UK.
-The third single, "Circle in the Sand", reached the top 10 in many countries, among them the UK (#4), the US (#7) and Canada (#5).
+The third single, "Circle in the Sand", reached the top 10 in many countries, among them the UK (number four), the US (number seven) and Canada (number five).
 From the fourth single on, the singles released from the album varied in different territories.
 The Cream cover "I Feel Free" was released only in the US, reaching number 88 on the Billboard Hot 100.
 This was the final US single from the album.
 In Europe, "World Without You", another Diane Warren composition, was released, where it reached the top 40.
 A fifth and final single in the UK was the ballad "Love Never Dies", which reached number 54.

 Reissues

-In May 2009, Heaven on Earth was re-released as a remastered two-disc special edition.
-This special edition includes several bonus remixes and a live DVD.
-The inclusion of the live DVD marked the first time the concert footage filmed in Philadelphia during the 1988 "Good Heavens" world tour was made available in DVD format.
-It had previously only been available on VHS.
+In May 2009, Heaven on Earth was reissued as a remastered two-disc special edition with several bonus remixes and a DVD.
+The DVD's concert footage previously was available only on VHS.

-Heaven on Earth was again re-released on August 26, 2013, in a 2CD+DVD casebook edition from Edsel Records (EDSG 8025) featuring the original album remastered, along with single versions, remixes and B-sides.
-The DVD features the videos from the album and the concert footage filmed in Philadelphia during the 1988 "Good Heavens" world tour as well as an exclusive interview with Carlisle, discussing the album.
+Heaven on Earth was reissued on August 26, 2013, in a 2CD+DVD casebook edition from Edsel Records (EDSG 8025) with the original album remastered, single versions, remixes and B-sides.
+The DVD features the videos from the album, concert footage filmed in Philadelphia during the 1988 "Good Heavens" world tour, and an exclusive interview with Carlisle, discussing the album.